-Two Real Housewives Have One Thing In Common: James the Producer
+Two Real Housewives Have One Thing in Common: James the Producer

 And there was exactly zero chance that Bryant was going to let this conversation end without asking about how one of the Real Housewives of Salt Lake City is married to her own step-grandfather.
 “We talk a lot about it,” Gay said.
 “I don’t know how it’ll all play out but it’s something I completely understand.”
 And Bryant’s reaction in that moment is exactly what I needed this week.

-You can re-watch the entire event at VultureFestival.com before the festival ends on November 1, and trust me, it’s worth it.
+You can rewatch the entire event at VultureFestival.com before the festival ends on November 1, and trust me, it’s worth it.

 More From This Series